Cervical Stenosis

 Inflammatory conditions like rheumatoid arthritis also aggravate cervical stenosis, while abnormal growths and tumors, along with herniated discs, can all be contributing factors to aggravation of cervical stenosis.

-What are the treatment options for cervical stenosis?
+What are the treatment options?
 What is the best treatment for neck stenosis?

-Treatment options for cervical stenosis depend on the severity of symptoms and the underlying cause.
+Treatment options depend on the severity of symptoms and the underlying cause.
 For instance, more conservative approaches to the treatment of cervical stenosis may include physical therapy, pain management, and activity modification.

 In cases where these approaches aren’t extensive enough—or if there is progressive neurological dysfunction—surgical intervention may be considered.
 Surgical procedures may involve decompression of the spinal cord and stabilization of the spine.